 The information that I provide on my website is purely based on my own personal experience and subsequent research into the diabetes disease.
 It is not intended to take the place of medical advice,diagnosis and treatment.
 Care and investigation should always be sought from an appropriate health care provider.
 I am happy to discuss my own symptoms, diagnosis and history of my diabetes disease but want to stress that I am not medically trained in any way.
 All opinions on my website are my own.
 I have created this site as a way to share information and experiences.

-How Are Beets Good For Diabetics?
-They certainly are!
+How are beets good for diabetics?
 Beets are important and can really be healthy for you.
 They are good for lowering your blood glucose numbers and extremely healthy for you overall.
+Make sure this superfood is a part of your diet.